-As of 9 December 2019 we will offer daily Yoga classes on the beach directly in front of our dive school.
-Our Divemaster and certified Yoga Instructor Bea is looking forward to welcoming you to her 75 minute morning and sunset sessions.
+We offer daily Yoga classes on the beach directly in front of our dive school.
+Our certified Yoga Instructor is looking forward to welcoming you to her 60 minute morning and sunset sessions.
 For morning classes please sign up the day before.
 For sunset classes walk in customers are welcome.
-Please come to the dive school before 4.45 pm pm if you would like to join.
+Please come to the dive school before 5 pm if you would like to join.

 Every day at 7.30 am and 5.15 pm.